-The main objectives of the Academy during the period ended 31 August 2021 are summarised below:
+The main objectives of the Academy during the period ended 31 August 2023 are summarised below:

-- To provide the very best opportunities for all pupils to enable them to fulfil their full potential mentally, physically, socially and emotionally; - To provide a broad and balanced curriculum for all pupil to develop the skills and knowledge needed for life; - As far as possible, to provide education remotely during the Covid -19 lockdown period, and childcare and learning in school for those pupils deemed most vulnerable during the Lockdown period from September 2020 to March 2021 - To develop and maintain a high quality learning environment; supported by an appropriate and evolving assessment system; - To establish consistency and high expectations and support staff with their own personal development and preparation for the future of special education within the authority; - To develop the school as a specialist resource.
+- To provide the very best opportunities for all pupils to enable them to fulfil their full potential mentally, physically, socially and emotionally; - To provide a broad and balanced curriculum for all pupil to develop the skills and knowledge needed for life; - To implement individual curriculum intent statements for each pupil; - To develop and maintain a high quality learning environment; supported by an appropriate and evolving assessment system; - To establish consistency and high expectations and support staff with their own personal development and preparation for the future of special education within the authority; - To embed communication strategies that best suit our pupils' individual needs; - To continue to support staff and pupil wellbeing.

-The special educational provision is made at the Academy for one or more categories of Special Educational Needs.
+The special educational provision is made for one or more categories of Special Educational Needs.
 These categories may include, but are not limited to, severe and complex learning difficulties, autistic spectrum disorders and needs associated with physical disabilities.